 With its clever urban adaptation, harmonic flow and elegant structure, The Bicycle Snake has become an icon for Copenhagen’s status as the world’s leading bicycle city and a symbol of the city’s praised urban qualities.

 The bridge is a boost to the area around the Fisketorvet Shopping Center in Copenhagen.
 From the start, we saw a potential for the new bicycle bridge to be a joy to ride on, with gentler gradients and better curvature, making it an element that could pull together an area with a multitude of incoherent buildings.

-The solution was ‘The Cycle Serpent’.
-The 230m elevated ramp ensures the complete separation of cyclists and pedestrians – the cyclists can pass quickly and easily through the area, while experiencing unique and exciting views and the elevated road allows pedestrians to use the entire wharf avoiding perilous situations.
+When riding the Bicycle Snake, cyclists can pass quickly and easily through the area, experience exciting views while the elevated road allows pedestrians to use the entire wharf, without crossing cyclists.

 Since its opening in the summer of 2014, the bridge has gained a large amoun

 t of attention in national and international media.
 The Bicycle Snake was represented at La Biennale di Venezia 2016 and has been awarded with a number of awards.
 In 2018 the Bicycle Bridge won the Icon Award in the Danish Design Award.

 “From day one, Copenhageners loved the gently curving cycle bridge with the impressive view.
 The elegant and empathic solution lets cyclists cross the harbour in a safe and dignified manner, underlining the city’s profile as a sustainable metropolis with a pedal-powered profile.
 A visionary example of architecture that builds connections and does the entire city proud.”